 Under the German nationality law citizenship is granted under the principles of ius sanguinis and ius soli.
-Citizenship is granted under the ius sanguinis principle if at least one of the parents is a German citizen, or under the ius soli principle if born in Germany to foreign nationals residing in Germany with an unlimited permission to stay.
+Citizenship is granted under the ius sanguinis principle if at least one of the parents is a German citizen, or under the ius soli principle if born in Germany to foreign nationals residing in Germany with an unlimited permission to stay and a regular stay for at least 8 years.
 German citizenship can also be granted through naturalisation as a rule following 8 years of residency in Germany, but non-EU and non-Swiss citizens must usually renounce their previous citizenship before being naturalised in Germany.

 According to German Law, prior to acquiring another citizenship, a German citizen has to obtain permission from the German Authorities, otherwise the German citizenship will be lost.
 An administrative fine is also applicable for non-registration or denial of a second citizenship.